rpgouveia/pucpr_pibiti_semantic_segmentation/README.md

     ```

 ## Setup
+1. Create a .env file using the .env.example;
-1. Change the path for base_img_folder and base_mask_folder for now.
+2. Type the path for base_img_folder and base_mask_folder at .env file.